-Weekly: Brevard Family Partnership will ensure key performance remain in compliance such as compliance with supervisor reviews and client contacts.
-These critical measures will be reviewed during the weekly Operations meeting with CMA and Brevard Family Partnership leadership.
+Monthly: Brevard Family Partnership will ensure key performance remain in compliance such as compliance with supervisor reviews and client contacts.
+These critical measures will be reviewed during the monthly Operations meeting with CMA and Brevard Family Partnership leadership.
 Deficiencies identified will immediately be brought to the attention of the CMA Executive Team.
-Clinical Reviews of children and families identified as having complex needs and requiring high levels of intensive services will be conducted by Brevard Family Partnership leadership.

 Quarterly: Brevard Family Partnership will analyze data to determine trends regarding key in process measures and outcome measures.
 When trends are identified, additional analysis and drill-downs will be conducted and presented during the quarterly Performance Review.
-QA tool will be integrated and completed on a quarterly basis.
+QA tools will be integrated and completed on a quarterly basis.
 Aggregate information regarding Critical Incident Tracking and Client Complaint Tracking will be analyzed for trends by the Risk Management Committee.
 This information is gathered to look at how the CMA is doing in compliance with Federal and State Statutes, as children move toward permanency while ensuring children's safety and well-being.

-Annually: Contract Monitoring of Category A providers will include record reviews, interviews and on-site observations will be coordinated by the Brevard Family Partnership Director of Contracts and Compliance.
-In developing the customized monitoring scope, the BFP Director of Contracts and

-Compliance will determine whether to examine the universe of records maintained by the Provider or to examine a sample, or limited number, of these records.
+Annually: Contract Monitoring of Category A providers will include record reviews, interviews and onsite observations that will be coordinated by the Brevard Family Partnership Contract and Compliance Manager.
+In developing the customized monitoring scope, the BFP Contract and Compliance Manager will determine whether to examine the universe of records maintained by the Provider or to examine a sample, or limited number, of these records.
 It is appropriate in many situations for monitors to gather information by examining a limited number of records.
 The monitoring team will exercise good judgment to make common sense decisions regarding sample size.
 It is reasonable to adjust the sample size during a monitoring.
 It may be reasonable to reduce sample size if results are extremely consistent for the first records reviewed.
 Sample sizes may be increased if the team identifies a problem in a high-risk area.
 Review may include personnel records, client records, agency financial documentation and administrative policies and procedures of the contracted providers.